BhavyeMathur/boltzmann-machines-and-hopfield-networks/README.md

 \end{cases}$$

 where $\sigma$ is the sigmoid function and $T$ is a temperature parameter which controls the amount of randomness.
 As $T\rightarrow0$, the model achieves behaviour similar to a Hopfield network and as $T$ grows, it becomes more random.

+## Restricted Boltzmann Machines

+Boltzmann machines do not perform very well unless constrained.
+A Restricted Boltzmann Machine (RBM) is created by eliminating connections between the same class (i.e. visible/hidden) neurons.
+This is equivalent to letting $A=0$ and $B=0$.

+The new energy function is,

+$$E= - \frac{1}{2} v^\top W h -  a^\top v -  b^\top h$$

+By removing inter-class connections, we can also greatly speed-up the training process by updating all the hidden/visible neurons at once.